Feline Viral Rhinotracheitis (FVR)

-FVR is a herpesvirus that causes the symptoms of sneezing, runny eyes and nose .
+FVR is a herpes virus that causes the symptoms of sneezing, runny eyes and nose .
 Because herpes viruses do not go away, chronic infections are the rule.
 Periods of normalcy are followed by periods of infection, sneezing and fever associated with stress.
 The most common cause of this stress reaction is hospitalization, surgery, grooming or boarding.
 Outpatient care is advised because of the highly contagious nature of this airborne disease and reduced stress of the home environment.
 Cats that are severely affected however, require hospitalization.
 Cases requiring hospitalization, or suspected cases prior to diagnosis are kept in isolation.
 Treatment includes nebulization and antibiotics with correction of dehydration by fluid therapy.
 FVR may cause permanent damage to nasal sinuses causing long-term sneezing problems or runny nose.
 FVR may also cause ulcers in the eyes called dendritic ulcers, which are usually seen in animals that are chronically infected.
-Vaccination usually prevents the disease, but is not 100% effective.
-Intranasal vaccination is used in kittens at three weeks of age in endemic catteries. intranasal vaccination is also used to abate the signs of chronic infections.
+FVR vaccine for cats usually prevents the disease, but is not 100% effective.
+Intranasal vaccination is used in kittens at three weeks of age in endemic catteries.
+Intranasal vaccination for cats is also used to abate the signs of chronic infections.
 Intranasal vaccines are used for all pet shop kittens and for older cats never previously vaccinated but being boarded.
-Intranasal vaccination will cause transient sneezing reaction in ten to fourteen days post-vaccination.
+Intranasal vaccination will cause transient sneezing reactions in ten to fourteen days post-vaccination.
 This is usually not associated with fever or loss of appetite.

 NOTE: Recent evidence has shed some controversy on the F.I.P.
-Vaccine- At this time we are not recommending the vaccine but, we are also awaiting further information on possible occurrences of vaccine induced sensitization to F.I.P. development.
+Vaccine for cats — At this time we are not recommending the vaccine, but we are also awaiting further information on possible occurrences of vaccine induced sensitization to F.I.P. development.